lisavogtsf/fizzbuzz/README.md

 Change the value of TIMES, which is #define-d in the fizzbuzz.c file to change how many numbers the program runs on.

-Currently not working outside my virtual machine, so who knows what is going on.
+Currently not working outside my virtual machine. bash says "cannot execute binary file"